jurinho17-sv/Lotcation/README.md

 ## Problem Statement

 Finding parking in busy urban areas can be stressful and distracting for drivers.
 Most parking apps require too much interaction, creating safety risks while driving.
-Lotcation solves this problem by providing a streamlined, minimal-touch interface designed specifically for use while on the road.
+I hope this app can solve this problem by providing a streamlined, minimal-touch interface designed specifically for use while on the road.

 ## Technical Details